Canavanine: In mammals

 NZB/W F1, NZB, and DBA/2 mice fed L-canavanine develop a syndrome similar to systemic lupus erythematosus, while BALB/c mice fed a steady diet of protein containing 1% canavanine showed no change in lifespan.

-Alfalfa seeds and sprouts contain L-canavanine.
+Alfalfa seeds and sprouts, as well as Jack Bean seeds, contain L-canavanine.
 The L-canavanine in alfalfa has been linked to lupus-like symptoms in primates, including humans, and other auto-immune diseases.
 Often stopping consumption reverses the problem.

 Tolerance

 Some specialized herbivores tolerate L-canavanine either because they metabolize it efficiently (cf. L-canaline) or avoid its incorporation into their own nascent proteins.

 By metabolic detoxification

 Herbivores may be able to metabolize canavanine efficiently.
 The beetle Caryedes brasiliensis is able to break canavanine down to canaline, then further detoxifies canaline by reductive deamination to form homoserine and ammonia.
 As a result, the beetle not only tolerates the chemical, but uses it as a source of nitrogen to synthesize its other amino acids to allow it to develop.